jharwell/sierra/docs/src/faq.rst

                   to run stage X-1.
 This is a logical limitation, because the different pipeline stages build on each other.

 #.
-Q: How do I prevent SIERRA from stripping out XML tags?
+Q: How do I prevent SIERRA from stripping out ARGoS XML tags for
+   sensors/actuators?

    A: There are 3 options for this: ``--with-robot-leds``, ``--with-robot-rab``, and ``--with-robot-battery``.
 More may be added in the future if needed.